wdv4758h/pypy-extradoc/talk/pycon2012/tutorial/slides.rst

 * ``append = my_list.append``, grab bound methods outside loop

-* Avoiding function calls
+* avoiding function calls

-* Don't write Python
+* don't write Python

 Forget these
 ============

 * PyPy has totally different performance characterists

-* Which we're going to learn about now
+* which we're going to learn about now

-* You cannot speak about operations in isolation (more later)
+* you cannot speak about operations in isolation (more later)

 Why PyPy?
 =========